The woman behind one of the greatest books that shaped the world.

 Impact & Inspiration

 She was the first black Zimbabwean woman to have a book published in English.
 Its publication led to her becoming a major voice in African and Zimbabwean literature.
-Over 30 years since its publication, the book is still being translated all around the world.
-It continues to be studied in literature, it won the Commonwealth Prize in 1989 and in 2018 it was listed in the BBC's top 100 books that shaped the world.
+Over 30 years since its publication, the book is still being translated all around the world and it continues to be studied in literature.
+It won the Commonwealth Prize in 1989 and in 2018 it was listed in the BBC's top 100 books that shaped the world.
 Myself, being a black Zimbabwean woman, Tsitsi's voice resonates with my own in so many ways.
 Her work echoes the realities that come with gender inequality, political suppression, cultural differences and womanhood.
 I see myself acknowledged, represented and comforted in her work.

 Another world-class piece by the writer comes in the form of a film, Neria, that tells the story of the struggles that arise after a woman loses her husband.
 Tsitsi's storytelling is not only impeccable in its ability to portray real life but it is unforgettable.

 To date, the film is the highest-grossing in Zimbabwean history and its soundtrack by the late Oliver Mtukudzi has been heard across the world and has become like an anthem.
 I will say it is one of the saddest songs of all time and whilst people outside Zimbabwe may not know of the film itself, the song depicts the exact struggles and suffering of the protagonist.
 So, in other words, the song is a reflection of the film.